 Just hold the top of your iPhone or Android near the white side of the AirTag.
 Tap it, and you’ll head to a website that tells you the AirTag’s serial number and the last four digits of the owner’s phone number.

 Here’s what the page will look like:

-If the owner marked the AirTag as lost, you’ll see their contact information.
+You’ll see their contact information if the owner marks the AirTag as lost.
 Then again, you might not see anything.
 If you think this AirTag is tracking you or someone else without consent, tap Instructions to disable to turn it off.

 Keep this caveat in mind

 Let’s return to the Tennessean family visiting Disney World.
 Remember, they never found a hidden AirTag.
 The Orange County Sheriff’s Office has a surprising hypothesis.

 Officers say there might not be a culprit.
 Maybe there wasn’t a creepy stalker who slipped an AirTag into the girl’s bag.
 Perhaps the alert rang on her phone because Disney World is full of people with Apple products who are all nearby.

 Thus, it’s likely these were erroneous alerts.
 So remember: False alerts are possible.
 But it’s good to be safe, so you should bookmark this page and share it with anyone who might be concerned about being tracked by creepy strangers.

 Now that you know to find hidden trackers, here are a few other cybersecurity tips to check out